 Unfortunately, the original free upgrade period for the two older versions officially ended in mid-2016.
 The workaround to get Windows 10 for free with Assistive Technologies ended in December 2017.
-No need to worry, however, as there are still ways to get
+No need to worry, though — there are still ways to get

 Product keys and digital licenses

 You need a valid product key or a digital license to get the free upgrade.
 What’s the difference?
 A product key is supplied when you purchase an operating system from Microsoft or any retailer.
-It’s either printed and included in the packaging, emailed to you, or stored in the cloud.
-This is usually the case for system builders.
+It’s either printed and included in the packaging, emailed to you, or stored in the cloud, which is usually the case for system builders.

-That led Microsoft and OEMs to introduce digital licenses in Windows 8 as an anti-piracy measure so end-users aren’t installing the platform on additional machines.
+That led Microsoft and manufacturers to introduce digital licenses in Windows 8 as an anti-piracy measure, so end users aren’t installing the platform on additional machines.
 However, Microsoft also moved Windows 7 over to this method.
-This “license” is locked to your Microsoft account.
+This license is locked to your Microsoft account.

-If you properly purchased and no longer use these older versions, Microsoft’s Windows 10 activation servers will accept Windows 7 and Windows 8.1 keys on your PC.
+If you legitimately purchased and no longer use these older versions, Microsoft’s Windows 10 activation servers will accept Windows 7 and Windows 8.1 keys on your PC.

 However, if you’re upgrading from Windows 7 and you can’t find the key, you can try signing in to your Microsoft account and checking past downloads to see if your product key is held there.
-Sites like Amazon also keep a record of purchased downloads, but these don’t usually include the product key itself, though it may be helpful in narrowing down where it could be.
+Sites like Amazon also keep a record of purchased downloads, but these don’t usually include the product key itself, though it may help narrow down where it could be.

 Finally, you can download Windows 10 and perform a clean install.
 It will then pull the valid Windows 8/8.1 license key from your prebuilt system’s motherboard and move on.
-In all other cases, you’ll need to supply a valid, genuine product key during the setup process, or you can do it later by visiting Settings > Update & Security > Activation.
+In all other cases, you’ll need to supply an authentic, genuine product key during the setup process, or you can do it later by visiting Settings > Update & Security > Activation.

-If you don’t have a valid Windows 7 license key, you’ll need to follow our other guide: How to Upgrade from Windows 7 to Windows 10.
+If you don’t have a valid Windows 7 license key, you’ll need to follow our other guide about how to upgrade from Windows 7 to Windows 10.

 Step 1: Download the Windows 10 Media Creation tool

-Despite “officially” ending the free update promotion in mid-2016, Microsoft quietly keeps this option ongoing so all Windows PC owners are running the latest version.
-Again, you must have a valid digital license or product key in order to get a free upgrade, or else you will be required to pay for a new Windows 10 Home product key.
+Despite officially ending the free update promotion in mid-2016, Microsoft quietly keeps this option available so all Windows PC owners can run the latest version.
+Again, you must have a valid digital license or product key to get a free upgrade, or else you will be required to pay for a new Windows 10 Home product key.

-Your first step in acquiring a free Windows 10 upgrade is to visit Microsoft’s Download Windows 10 webpage.
-Scroll down to the Create
+Your first step in acquiring a free Windows 10 upgrade is to visit Microsoft’s download Windows 10 webpage.

 Step 2: Launch the Media Creation Tool